SteveMacenski/helix_exp/README.md

-# Collection Pipeline:

-Get cameras placed well and put tag on EE R1 (Rosey).
-110 cm from ground on tape.

-> roslaunch realsenseCamera_aprilTags realsense_apriltags.launch

-> rosrun image_view image_view image:=/usb_cam/image_raw

-Then,

-> roslaunch helix_exp helix_calib_multi.launch

-This will run calibration with tag on robot EE.
-Input joint angles when asked and it will generate calibration file.
-Place into the experimental_data_and_errors directory, will appear in /devel/lib/helix_exp directory.
-Uses april tags.

-Them, remove calibration piece.

-> roslaunch helix_exp helix_exp.launch

-Will run the paths in the "robot_paths.txt" file in experimental_data_and_errors.
-Once in home pose waiting to start, connect the rod.

-After, take the result_images, errors.txt, robot_paths.txt, and calibration file and zip them onto the external drive. in errors 3=good

 # Collection Pipeline NEW:

 Get cameras placed well and put tag on EE R1 (Rosey).
 110 cm from ground on tape.